 Although the use of Henrietta's cells resulted in enormous advances in medical research, the action of harvesting the cells without her knowledge or permission, along with the earlier practice of conducting medical experiments on African American subjects, has created controversy regarding ethics in medicine.

 In The Immortal Life of Henrietta Lacks (2010), author Rebecca Skloot tells Henrietta's story, examines her impact on medical science, and raises the bioethical issues surrounding the harvesting and use of her cells.
 HBO/Harpo's film based on the book was released in 2017.
+Also in 2017, The Baltimore County Chapter of Jack and Jill, Inc., published a children's book, The Life and Cells of Henrietta Lacks.
+In 2020, Henrietta's grandson, Ron Lacks, published The Untold Story of Henrietta Lacks and, in 2021, Greyson Brown published The True Story of Henrietta Lacks: Analysis of the Immortality of Henrietta Lacks.
 John's Hopkins University regularly honors the legacy of Henrietta Lacks through programs, scholarships, symposia, and outreach to schools.